deerob4/words-with-enemies-old/README.md

 # Words With Enemies
 A word guessing game.
 No where near finished.
-Might rewrite in JS.
+Will rewrite in JS.

 ##To install:
 Installation is very simple: